 Now I’m happy to say you can get your hands on the complete classic rule set right here at TGG!
 Although we’re talking about the classic edition of K&M the digital rule book PDFs are bookmarked and completely searchable, making them perfect to bring along on the go with a laptop or tablet.
 Of course, you can put them on your phone too but I think you’d have some issues with the screen size…

 That’s not all though!
-Late 2013/early 2014 we’ll bring an all new edition of Knights and Magick to the public with Knights & Magick: Defenders of the Crown (working title).
-This will be a full color rulebook which reimagines all the best of K&M while improving and streamlining the rules while bringing more adventures, more campaigns, more monsters, more magick, and more armies and heroes.
-Or, in other words, more of what makes Knights and Magick a lot of fun!
-We’re talking loads of goodies including lots of photography of minis from some of your favorite companies like Reaper, Warlord Games, the aforementioned Classic, and more!
+In late 2017/early 2018 we’ll bring an all new edition of Knights and Magick to the public.
+This will be a full color rulebook which reimagines all the best of K&M, improving and streamlining the rules while bringing you more adventures, campaigns, monsters, magicks, as well as more armies and heroes.
+Or, in other words, a focus on adding to what makes Knights and Magick a ton of fun!
+We’re talking loads of goodies including lots of photography of minis from some of your favorite companies like Reaper, Warlord Games, and the aforementioned Classic!
 There’ll even be a full color guide to get started painting!

 All that’s in the future though, so let’s focus on the present and that means classic Knights and Magick!

 Speaking of the classic rules they include:

 Volume I: Game Rules and Systems – Forty five pages of basic and advanced rules to get you started including Jousts, Tournaments, Fortresses, and Sieges.

 Volume II: Recruiting and Preparing Armies – Forty five pages devoted to not only painting and basing your minis but also an extensive section of heraldry as well as fantasy and historical army lists.
 Want to put an army of undead and demons up against an historic army from the period of feudal Poland?
 Yep!
 You can do that!